<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 As the drawing above shows, the public lobby door should also have a one-way window (mirrored on the lobby side) in the top part to give police personnel inside the interview suite hallway a clear view of the other side of the door before they open it.

 The other end of the hallway should have a door leading into the restricted part of the police station.
-This door needs to be locked from the hallway side and controlled with a proximity card reader, and should allow free unlocked passage from the restricted side.
+This door must be locked from the hallway and controlled with a proximity card reader.
+It should allow free unlocked passage from the restricted side.
 Since this door needs to be more secure, it should not have a window.
 Instead, to provide police personnel with a view of the hallway, there should be a CCTV camera with views to the hallway side.
 This camera should be attached to a video monitor above the door on the restricted side.

 Interview Room Construction

 Finishes and Furniture.
 Since these rooms may be used to take statements from witnesses or victims, they should feel inviting and calming.
-It can be intimidating and stressful for a person coming forward to speak to the police, especially if an incident has affected them personally.
-Where secure interrogation rooms have hard durable surfaces, the non-secure interview rooms should have finishes and furnishings similar to an office conference room, such as carpeting, an acoustical tile ceiling, bright but not harsh lighting, walls painted a pleasant color, and artwork.
+It can be intimidating and stressful for someone coming forward to speak to the police if an incident has affected them personally.
+Where secure interrogation rooms have hard, durable surfaces, the non-secure interview rooms should have finishes and furnishings similar to an office conference room, such as carpeting, an acoustical tile ceiling, bright but not harsh lighting, walls painted a pleasant color, and artwork.

 A table (approximately 5 X 3 feet) and three chairs should be provided.
-The chairs should accommodate police personnel and the interviewee(s) and should be comfortable, office-style chairs.
+The chairs should be comfortable, office-style, and accommodate police personnel and the interviewee(s).

 Walls and Soundproofing.
-Interviews that take place within a police station are sensitive and confidential, and the acoustics should be designed to prevent voices being heard by others outside the room.
-This requires the interview room perimeter to have a Speech Privacy Potential (SPP) rating of 75 (based on best practices).
-This is a relatively high SPP rating that can be achieved by building the walls using solid core masonry blocks or blocks with concrete-filled cores.
+Interviews within a police station are sensitive and confidential, and the acoustics should be designed to prevent voices from being heard by others outside the room.
+This requires the interview room perimeter to have a Speech Privacy Potential (SPP) rating 75 (based on best practices).
+This relatively high SPP rating can be achieved by building the walls using solid-core masonry blocks or concrete-filled cores.
 For aesthetics, furring and drywall could be added to the face of the masonry to give the room a more office-like appearance.
-Alternately, double stud walls could be used with sound insulation inside the walls.
+Double stud walls could be used with sound insulation inside the walls.
 The soundproofing needs to run from the floor slab to the underside of the deck above, with all gaps sealed to prevent the sound of voices from leaking over the wall.

 Doors.
-The door also needs to be soundproof and should be a solid core door with sound gasketing around the entire perimeter.
-The door should also include an automatic door bottom, which is a mechanical device that seals the gap between the door bottom and the floor when the door is closed, thus preventing sound transmission under the door.
+The door must also be soundproof and a solid core door with sound gasketing around the entire perimeter.
+It should also include an automatic door bottom, a mechanical device that seals the gap between the door bottom and the floor when the door is closed, thus preventing sound transmission under the door.
 The door bottom automatically retracts when the door is opened.

-Clear vision panel windows should be included on the interview room doors.
+Clear-vision panel windows should be included on the interview room doors.
 The ability for the interviewee to see outside the room, even into the hallway, provides a level of comfort and openness as opposed to being confined in a windowless room.
-The vision panel also allows police personnel to easily see if the room is occupied.
+The vision panel also lets police personnel quickly see if the room is occupied.
 However, there are times when privacy is required, so the vision panel should have a louver blind integrated between two panes of glass that can be opened and closed from inside the interview room.

-There should be no lock on the inside of the doors to either the interview rooms or the playroom, eliminating the possibility of a person inside the room locking the door and preventing authorized access.
-Door locks should be accessed from outside the room and should be controlled by a proximity card reader.
+There should be no lock on the inside of the interview rooms or the playroom doors, eliminating the possibility of a person inside the room locking the door and preventing authorized access.
+Door locks should be accessed from outside the room and controlled by a proximity card reader.

 There is Still a Need for Security

 The interview room doors should also be able to be locked from the outside to keep the interviewee inside if necessary.
-Other security devices include door position switches on all doors, which allow interview room doors to be monitored from the facility control post to verify that doors are closed when the room is not in use, and to verify that the door to the restricted areas of the police station is properly closed.
-Similar to secure interview rooms, the non-secure interview rooms should have their light switches and thermostat controls on the outside of the room so that people in the room cannot tamper with them.
+Other security devices include door position switches on all doors, which allow interview room doors to be monitored from the facility control post to verify that doors are closed when the room is not in use and to confirm that the door to the restricted areas of the police station is closed correctly.
+Like secure interview rooms, the non-secure interview rooms should have their light switches and thermostat controls on the outside so that people in the room cannot tamper with them.
 All interview rooms and the hallway should also be equipped with a duress alarm that can be pushed to report trouble to personnel outside the suite.

 Balancing Security with Serving the Community